AlexDev-90/luigi-mansion-2-HD-guide-gems-and-boos/README.md

-# luigi-mansion-2-HD-guide-gems-and-boos
+# luigi-mansion-2-HD-guide-gems-
-a guide for luigi mansion 2 HD gem and boos.
+a guide for luigi mansion 2 HD gems